chromium/chromium/docs/infra/cq.md

   familiar with existing configurations.
 * Tests should use existing test harnesses i.e.
   [gtest](../../third_party/googletest).
-* It should be possible for any committer to replicate any testing run; i.e. tests and their data must be in the public repository.
+* It should be possible for any committer to replicate any testing run, i.e. tests and their data must be in the public repository.
 * Median cycle time needs to be under 40 minutes for trybots.
 90th percentile should be around an hour (preferably shorter).